-Live Music in St Albans: Best Venues, Open Mics & Gig Guide
+Live Music in St Albans: Best Venues, Open Mics & Gig GuideThe Horn, The Mermaid, the folk club: the complete St Albans gigging map

 The Horn

 The heartbeat of St Albans live music.
-The Horn on Victoria Street has been the city’s premier music pub for years, with a dedicated back room that hosts live music multiple nights a week.
+The Horn on Victoria Street has been the city's premier music pub for years, with a dedicated back room that hosts live music multiple nights a week.
 Local bands, touring acts, and open mic nights all share the stage.
-If you’re an artist, this is where you want to play.
-Capacity: ~80.
+If you're an artist, this is where you want to play.
+Capacity: around 80.
 Genre focus: Rock, blues, indie, folk, acoustic.

 The Mermaid

 A Grade II listed pub in the heart of the old town with a strong live music programme.
 The Mermaid specialises in acoustic, jazz, and folk, with regular Sunday sessions that draw a loyal crowd.
 The room is intimate and the sound is warm.
-Capacity: ~60.
+Capacity: around 60.
 Genre focus: Jazz, folk, acoustic, singer-songwriter.

 Alban Arena